York Foundation: History

-Miss Alexandra York entered WCW near the end of 1990 as the manager and financial analyst of Mike Rotunda.
+Ms. Alexandra York entered WCW near the end of 1990 as the manager and financial analyst of Mike Rotunda.
 According to the storyline Rotunda had inherited a lot of money, turned heel and then adopted the name “Michael Wallstreet” (a gimmick patterned after Gordon Gekko from the film Wall Street).
-Miss York would use her laptop to analyze Wallstreet's opponents and help him win matches.
+Ms. York would use her laptop to analyze Wallstreet's opponents and help him win matches.
 Wallstreet started off strong by defeating The Starblazer at Clash of the Champions XIII before engaging in a feud with Terry Taylor.
-Miss York claimed that her computer program predicted that Wallstreet could beat Taylor in less than nine minutes, so during their Starrcade 1990 match a nine-minute countdown clock was used.
+Ms. York claimed that her computer program predicted that Wallstreet could beat Taylor in less than nine minutes, so during their Starrcade 1990 match a nine-minute countdown clock was used.
 Wallstreet won the match within the time limit.
 In early 1991, Rotunda left WCW and signed with the World Wrestling Federation where he became a “ruthless tax collector” known as Irwin R. Schyster.

-With no one to manage, Miss York started to scout WCW, looking for her next “project”.
-At Clash of the Champions XIV Miss York found her man.
-During a match between Terry Taylor and Ricky Morton Miss York appeared at ringside, distracted Morton and allowed Taylor to win the match.
+With no one to manage, Ms. York started to scout WCW, looking for her next “project”.
+At Clash of the Champions XIV Ms. York found her man.
+During a match between Terry Taylor and Ricky Morton Ms. York appeared at ringside, distracted Morton and allowed Taylor to win the match.
 Taylor's turn did not come as any surprise as he was mistakenly introduced as “the Computerized Man of the 90s” before the match.
 Taylor joined the York Foundation and insisted on being known as Terrence Taylor from now on and started wearing a business suit.
 Miss York also added Mr. Hughes as a bodyguard.

-Next Miss York set her sights on Dustin Rhodes (later her real-life husband) wanting him to join her foundation.
+Next, Ms. York set her sights on Dustin Rhodes (later her real-life husband) wanting him to join her foundation.
 When Dustin Rhodes turned her down, Taylor attacked him, kicking off a long-running feud between Rhodes and the York Foundation.
 In April and May, she had Taylor team with Arn Anderson and Larry Zbyszko as potential recruits, but they decided to form a tag team called the Enforcers instead of joining the York Foundation.
 She also gave "Nature Boy" Buddy Landel a few tryouts but did not sign him as he lost these matches.